kevin3567/HyperFLoRA-2023/README.md

   separate set.
 - There are two types of users: participant (does local training) and bystander (does no training).
-Designation follows that the first 80% (adjustable) of users are participants, and the latter are bystander.
+Designation follows that the first 80% (adjustable) of users are participants, and the rest are bystanders.
 This is for consistency between experiments.
-Dataset alloted to each user is determined by `p_create_dataset.py`, but should all be disjoint.
+Dataset alloted to each user is randomly determined by `p_create_dataset.py`, but should all be disjoint.
-- The term "pseudo" refers to object/process conducted within a pseudo-client (formed by pairing two users, and alternating LoRA training between them)
+- The term "pseudo" refers to object/process conducted within a pseudo-client (formed by pairing two users, and alternating LoRA training between them).
 - In `p_train_vitbasic.py` and `p_train_vithyperflora.py`, variables after
   `if __name__ == "__main__"` starts with "_" to prevent accidental shadowing
   of variables within declared functions.
-- In general, training outputs are shown as printout.
+- In general, training outputs are shown by printout.
 So using `nohup` and a log file to acquire the printout information is encouraged.
 - To get the best model from the experiment, look for the model file with the `best_` tag.
 For example the best model acquired after running